Back to glossary

 Accounts receivable are important to businesses, as they help ensure that customers pay for the goods and services they have received.
 You can look at accounts receivable as the money owed to a business by its customers.
 Some important reasons companies utilize accounts receivable are to:

-Record Cash Flow: Businesses need to keep track of their accounts receivable, as it helps them to manage their cash flow and maintain healthy customer relationships.
+• Record cash flow: Businesses need to keep track of their accounts receivable, as it helps them to manage their cash flow and maintain healthy customer relationships.
 This means they can quickly identify customers who are overdue on their payments, and take action to ensure that payments are received in a timely manner.

-In addition, accounts receivable help businesses to identify any customers who are not paying their bills in full.
+• Identify missed payments: In addition, accounts receivable help businesses to identify any customers who are not paying their bills in full.
 This allows businesses to take action to ensure that payments are received in full, and that the business is not losing out on any income.

 • Invoice Customer: Accounts receivables are created when a business issues an invoice to a customer and provides a service or product.
 This invoice is a document that outlines the goods or services that the customer has purchased, as well as the amount due for payment.
 Once the customer has received the product or service, they will pay the invoice to settle the debt.